airbnb/css/java.md

 `index`.

 #### 5.2.6 Parameter names
 Parameter names are written in [lowerCamelCase](#53-camel-case).

 One-character parameter names in public methods should be avoided.

 #### 5.2.7 Local variable names
 Local variable names are written in [lowerCamelCase](#53-camel-case).

 Even when final and immutable, local variables are not considered to be constants, and should not be styled as constants.

 #### 5.2.8 Type variable names
 Each type variable is named in one of two styles:

 1. A single capital letter, optionally followed by a single numeral (such as `E`, `T`,
   `X`, `T2`)
-1. A name in the form used for classes (see Section 5.2.2,
-  <a href="#s5.2.2-class-names">Class names</a>), followed by the capital letter
+1. A name in the form used for classes (see Section 5.2.2, [Class names](#522-class-names)), followed by the capital letter `T` (examples:
-  `T` (examples:
   `RequestT`,
   `FooBarT`).

 ### 5.3 Camel case: defined
 Sometimes there is more than one reasonable way to convert an English phrase into camel case, such as when acronyms or unusual constructs like "IPv6" or "iOS" are present.
 To improve predictability, Google Style specifies the following (nearly) deterministic scheme.

 Beginning with the prose form of the name:

 1. Convert the phrase to plain ASCII and remove any apostrophes.
 For example, "M&#252;ller's algorithm" might become "Muellers algorithm".